yalmip/yalmip.github.io/_posts/commands/2016-09-17-optimizer.md

 ### Examples

+First a word of warning: Never start your model development using optimizer constructs.
+Always start with a standard model based on calls to [optimize](/command/optimize), and then when everything works as expected, adjust you model to use [optimizer](/command/optimizer) instead, if you think this will improve simulation performance.
+Debugging models in the [optimizer](/command/optimizer) world is much harder and not recommended.

 [optimizer](/command/optimizer) is used to simplify and speed up code where  almost the same model is setup and solved repeatedly.

 As a start, we create a trivial linear programming model where a scalar decision variable \\(x\\) is bounded from below by some value \\(a+1\\).
 We create an optimizer object where the bound \\(a\\) is considered a parameter, and we are interested in the minimizing argument of \\(x^2\\) as the parameter \\(a\\) varies.